 Phone: 937-429-0541 x104 |

-As Pastor of Student Community, Nate oversees and loves on our students from 5th-12th grade.
+As our Communications Director, Nate leverages his education and experience to help shape and implement our communications strategy.
 He and his wife Kelcy have been married since May 2019 and have a sweet fur baby (kitten) named Millie who they spoil greatly.
-Since his first day volunteering with a student ministry, God placed a passion for students in his heart that through friends and mentors, led him to first realize his call to vocational ministry in 2017.
-This is when Nate moved from Columbus, OH, where he grew up and worked in church marketing, to Dayton, OH to serve at Waynesville UMC before taking the position at BCC.
-Kelcy also has always had a heart for students, previously working for CASA where she helped advocate for foster children in the court system and she now works for the Downtown Dayton YMCA.
-Kelcy has been heavily involved in student ministries as a small group leader, mentor, and friend.
+Nate is a graduate of the Ohio State University, and moved from Columbus, where he grew up and worked in church marketing, to Dayton, OH to serve at Waynesville UMC before taking the position at BCC.
+Kelcy also has always had a heart for students, previously working for CASA where she helped advocate for foster children in the court system and she now works for the Fairborn YMCA.

 Nate and Kelcy love to stay active by going hiking or camping and Nate will go out mountain biking from time-to-time.
 But, they also love staying in to binge the latest Netflix series or play board games of all kinds (with an always-open invitation for anyone to join them in a game!).